Jump to content

 Rule 4 - NEVER INVEST WITH A BROKER THAT A) IS NOT LOCATED IN YOUR HOME COUNTRY AND B) REGULATED BY YOUR COUNTRY'S FINANCIAL REGULATOR

-If you follow those 4 rules it's impossible to be scammed.
+If you follow those 4 RULES it's impossible to be scammed.
 But if you don't and let your greed triumph over your commen sense you only have yourself to blame when/if your money is stolen from you.

 Link to comment